 - Ask your healthcare provider or pharmacist about the right way to throw away outdated or unused SPRYCEL.

-- Women who are pregnant should not handle crushed or broken SPRYCEL tablets.
+- Females who are pregnant should not handle crushed or broken SPRYCEL tablets.

-- Keep SPRYCEL and all medicines out of the reach of children and pets.
+Keep SPRYCEL and all medicines out of the reach of children.

 What are the ingredients in SPRYCEL?

 Inactive ingredients: lactose monohydrate, microcrystalline cellulose, croscarmellose sodium, hydroxypropyl cellulose, and magnesium stearate.
 The tablet coating consists of hypromellose, titanium dioxide, and polyethylene glycol.

 Last reviewed on RxList: 6/24/2016

 This monograph has been modified to include the generic and brand name in many instances.